 Cory Loebl enters his ninth year as an assistant coach at Long Beach State.

-Since Loebl took over as the team's throws coach, Long Beach State has led the Big West in individual titles and top-three performances at the conference championships in men's and women's throws combined.
+Since Loebl took over as the teama?TMs throws coach, Long Beach State has led the Big West in individual titles and top-three performances at the conference championships in mena?TMs and womena?TMs throws combined.

-Last year, the men's throwers contributed 57 points to the team's school-record total of 218.5 for their second-straight Big West title.
+Last year, the mena?TMs throwers contributed 57 points to the teama?TMs school-record total of 218.5 for their second-straight Big West title.
 Jason Harrell took top honors in the discus, while Adam Bianchessi was the individual champion in the javelin.
 Jake Fraser added a pair of runner-up finishes in the shot put and discus.
-On the women's side, Fatima Vergara won the hammer throw.
+On the womena?TMs side, Fatima Vergara won the hammer throw.
 Harrell, Bianchessi, Fraser, Vergara, Tiffany Forbito and Kody Robison all advanced to the NCAA West Preliminary Round.

-Linda Rueff, who wasn't able to train during the 2012 season, improved her personal best in the discus to 155-03 and came away with a seventh-place finish at the Big West Championships.
-Freshman Marina Shelton had an impressive first year in the hammer throw with a lifetime-best 170-01 at the Beach Invite and placing seventh at the conference meet.
-She also gained valuable national experience by competing in the hammer throw at the USA Junior Championships where she took 14th.
+The womena?TMs throwers were anchored by senior team captain Alex Cervantes, who established a personal record and took third in the hammer.
+Linda Rueff, who wasna?TMt able to train during the 2012 season, improved her personal best in the discus and came away with a seventh-place finish at the Big West Championships.
+Marina Shelton had an impressive first year in the hammer throw, placing seventh at the conference meet.
+She went on to gain valuable national experience by competing at the USA Junior Championships.

 Loebl was a two-year letterwinner at LBSU, competing in the javelin, discus, hammer throw and shot put from 2002-03.
 He was a three-time NCAA qualifier and a four-time all-conference performer.
 He also competed in the discus at the 2002 USA Track & Field Championships.

-Loebl also excelled in the classroom, earning both Mountain Pacific Sports Federation and Big West all-academic honors in 2003.
+Loebl also excelled in the classroom, earning both MPSF and Big West all-academic honors in 2003.
 In addition, he was selected as Long Beach Statea?TMs BWC Male Scholar-Athlete of the Year in 2004 and was a two-time U.S. Track Coaches Association Academic All-American.

 Prior to LBSU, Loebl was a two-time NWAACC champion in the discus and hammer at Clackamas Community College in Oregon.
 Loebl graduated from Long Beach State with a bachelora?TMs degree in kinesiology and went on to earn his mastera?TMs in coaching and athletic administration from Concordia University, Irvine.
 Loebl is currently teaching at Carmenita Middle School in Cerritos.